top of page

 The Book GIFT ...

-It held a revered place in education, offering a path of personal reflection and guiding individuals on their life's journey.
+It held a revered place in education, offering a path for personal reflection and guiding individuals on their life’s journey.

 Greek and Roman mythology has been sublimated and reinterpreted

-This system, in conjunction with the interplay between human emotions and trained skills, has facilitated the development of these concepts.
+This system, along with the interplay between human emotions and trained skills, has facilitated the development of these concepts,

-As a result, our senses have gained a deeper insight into the art of music, inspiring us to embark on a journey of endless exploration and study.
+offering deeper insight into the art of music and inspiring a journey of endless exploration and study.

-When I was young, the scores of Gregorian chant resonated with me, evoking a visual beauty that stimulated my auditory imagination.
+When I was young, the scores of Gregorian chant resonated with me, evoking a visual beauty that inspired my auditory imagination.

 In my book, "Gift," I delve into the vibrations of my mind inspired by art and historical relics I encountered long ago.
 It draws upon one of the theoretical classes I taught in college, which focused on the structural characteristics in various disciplines like architecture, painting, history, and philosophy, all of which have partial connections to music.